DaudAhmad0303/NLP_Course_To_Dos/To do 2/README.md

 # **Task to do:**
+- Create a directory and put some urdu text files with encoding UTF-8 saved in *.txt formate.
-- Creat a file and read all the Urdu text Language from it. (using UTF-8 encoding because of Urdu).
+- Read each file one by one (using UTF-8 encoding because of Urdu) and Separate out their Types and Frequencies.
-- Count the number of each word appearing in file and present it in the formate given below:
+- Create a separate file for output, write the word against it's number of occurences in all the files in the formate given below:

 **تعداد&emsp;&emsp;الفاظ**